Cricket-One Day International New Zealand v Sri Lanka scoreboard

-Jan 17 (Infostrada Sports) - Scoreboard at close of play in the third One Day International between New Zealand and Sri Lanka on Saturday in Auckland, New Zealand
+Jan 2 (Infostrada Sports) - Scoreboard at close of play in the fourth One Day International between New Zealand and Sri Lanka on Saturday in Nelson, New Zealand

 New Zealand Innings

-Did not bat: D. Vettori, L. Ronchi, C. Anderson, N. McCullum, T. Southee, M. Henry, M. McClenaghan
+Did not bat: M. Santner, L. Ronchi, I. Sodhi, A. Milne, M. Henry, M. McClenaghan

 Bowling